November 12, 2025

 • Some may still use buybacks selectively where they believe it makes sense for their shareholder mix.

 For a growing equity market like India, clear and predictable tax rules help both companies and investors make informed long-term decisions.
-The 2024 changes bring buybacks into a new framework; over time, data will show how companies and investors adapt.
+The 2024 changes bring buybacks into a new framework, and over time, data will show how companies and investors adapt.

 FinTake